What is Effective Communication?

 We are aware of all such excuses.
 In today’s age, people are no longer fools that they can not hear the fakeness behind such excuses.
 It’s like both the parties just pretend not to have noticed the truth.
 Generally, these are false attempts to create or maintain goodwill.

 Break that stereotype and try to be real.
 Wouldn’t you prefer a brutally honest person over a fake unreliable liar?
 People prefer to be in a company of a person who is responsive not to please someone but genuine with his motives.
 It isn’t difficult to spot a liar.
-Someone who may complement your attire and the next moment asks for a favor to solve his problem is not a very trustworthy individual.
-Compliment someone when you actually notice their unique qualities, behavior, gestures, bravery, talent, beauty or skill.
+Someone who may complement your attire and the next moment asks for a favour to solve his problem is not a very trustworthy individual.
+Compliment someone when you actually notice their unique qualities, behaviour, gestures, bravery, talent, beauty or skill.
 When you do that, it automatically shows in your voice tone, facial expressions, and body language.
 These non-verbal factors add authenticity to your message.

 However, when you avoid the fake path and choose to be yourself, that makes things much more sorted.
 Making people talk comfortably is an art and to be good at it surely takes time.
 When you seek out to know someone out of curiosity, you tend to ask them questions.

 If you happen to meet your colleague in a hallway after a long weekend, instead of starting with “Hi, what’s up?
 Did you have lunch?,” replace it maybe with some common thread such as, “Hey, did you try river rafting when you had gone to Kolad?”.
 Anyone can strike up an interesting conversation only if they are ready to leave the conventional ideas which they have been following.
 Ask advice when you have doubts, “Hey you can suggest better, what would be more beneficial investing in shares or mutual funds since you have been investing for the past many years.”
 Recognize other’s talent, appreciate it and then politely seek their help.
-Make someone feel special, important not only to get your work done but to really understand their perspective and honor their expertise.
+Make someone feel special, important not only to get your work done but to really understand their perspective and honour their expertise.

 3. Be spontaneous – Don’t hesitate to be verbal about your instinctive thoughts